ai-cherry/workbench-ui/SECURITY_PRACTICES.md

    # - Set up MCP servers
    ```

-3. **Never expose credentials again**
+3. **Local-only credentials**
-   - All credentials go in `.env.local` (already in .gitignore)
+   - Keep secrets in `.env.local` (gitignored) and `.roo/mcp.json` (now gitignored).
-   - Use environment variables in all configurations
+   - Do not commit these files.
+Keep them local.
-   - Rotate tokens every 90 days
+   - Optional: use `scripts/setup-github-access.sh` if you choose to use a PAT for GitHub APIs.

 ## 🔐 Credential Management